TrifonT/Annotator/README.md

 ### Annotate
 Use the "Previous" and "Next" buttons to navigate among image files.
 Use the mouse to create rectangles in every image.
 Place the mouse pointer over a rectangle to select it, use the handles to edit it.
 Press Delete key to remove a selected rectangle.

+### Save results and exporting
+By default annotations are saved in the same folder as images in a XML file named Annotation.xml.
+Export options creates TXT annotation file.